 Article 33 of the GDPR provides for a duty for the data controller to report personal data breaches to the DPA without undue delay, and where feasible, not later than 72 hours after having become aware of it.
 This notification must describe the nature, communicate the details of the DPO or other contacts where more information can be obtained, describe the likely consequences of the breach and describe the measures taken or proposed to be taken by the controller to address the breach.
-A communication to the data subject can in some cases also be necessary, if there is a high risk to their rights and freedoms.
+A communication to the data subject can in some cases also be necessary if there is a high risk to their rights and freedoms.
 It must be noted that the DPA stresses that, in the event of public incidents, the DPA must be informed within 48 hours of the causes and damage.
-Although the concept of a 'public incident' is not explained in greater detail, this could refer to an incident in which a breach has occurred that is likely to become known to the public or the DPA via, for example, the media, the internet, or complaints from individuals.
-In the period between May 2019 and May 2020, the DPA has been informed of the existence of 877 data breaches.
+Although the concept of a public incident is not explained in greater detail, this could refer to an incident in which a breach has occurred that is likely to become known to the public or the DPA via, for example, the media, the internet or complaints from individuals.
+In 2019, the DPA was informed of the existence of 877 data breaches.
 The number of notified data breaches rose to 1,232 in 2020 and so far in 2021.

 1 Steven De Schrijver and Olivier Van Fraeyenhoven are partners at Astrea.